 Many other denominations (e.g. Roman Catholic and Orthodox) believe that the Eucharist actually re-instantiates Jesus’ sacrifice on the cross.

 The Roman Catholic Mass is not a memorial of the Last Supper, it is the Last Supper!
+Those who participate in a Roman Catholic Eucharistic liturgy are actually present in the ‘upper room’ on the night before Jesus died.
 In fact, the Roman Catholic Mass recapitulates all of salvation history, which is to say all of cosmic history, from creation to eschaton.

 It begins with the Liturgy of the Word.
 According to Genesis (1: 3), “God said: ‘Let there be light, and there was light.’”
 God created the world through the medium of his Word.